wallrat/labs-redis-clojure/README.md

 => "bar"
 ```

-Arguments to commands are converted in a do-what-I-mean style, so we can write code like
+Arguments to commands are converted and flattened in a do-what-I-mean style, so we can write code like

 ```clojure
 ;; ZUNIONSTORE destination numkeys key [key ...]
 [WEIGHTS weight [weight ...]]
 [AGGREGATE SUM|MIN|MAX]